chaveiro/EmonLibPro/README.txt

 1.2 - 07-06-2013 - Speed up ISR routine a little.
 (Now 120 adc samples/sec for 3 sensors.)
 1.3 - 10-06-2013 - Speed up ISR by offloading freq calculation from ISR to user code.
 1.4 - 14-06-2013 - Speed up ISR by doing HPF calculation in integer math.
+1.5 - 20-06-2013 - Added CycleWaveVisualizer.html, a graph viewer in realtime on browser via ethernet.